Skip to main content

 Graduates from a research university

 You can qualify for admission to the programme if your qualification provides sufficient preparation both in terms of academic level and content.
-The level of your degree should be equivalent to a bachelor’s degree from a research university in the Netherlands; here the guidelines of Nuffic (the Dutch Organisation for Internationalisation in Education) will be taken into account, as well as the national standing of your university and the grades you have obtained.
+The level of your degree should be equivalent to a bachelor’s degree from a research university in the Netherlands; to assess whether your degree is equivalent the Nuffic guidelines (the Dutch Organisation for Internationalisation in Education) will be used and the national standing of your university and the grades you have obtained will be taken into account.

 The required competences are: